 - MRAC members start the War Emergency Radio Service in Milwaukee.
 Stations required a special license to operate on 2 1/2 meters with a maximum input power of 25 watts.
-Stations were located at all city of Milwaukee Police stations. - MRAC has 74 members (12 in the Armed Forces). - MRAC sends one carton of cigarettes to each member in the Armed Forces. - MRAC member Sid Rose W9VKC is working at a FCC monitoring station in Ferndale, Michigan. - After years of lobbying by Herb Wareing W9NY, the city of Milwaukee approves \$49, 651 to begin installing 2 way radio equipment in police vehicles.
+Stations were located at all city of Milwaukee Police stations. - MRAC has 74 members (12 in the Armed Forces). - MRAC sends one carton of cigarettes to each member in the Armed Forces. - MRAC members still in Milwaukee record a "greetings from home" record which is sent to members in service overseas.
+The record was sent to one member who then sent it on to another member and so on. - MRAC holds a bowling party (Feb.
+28) at the Badger Alleys, 27th and Walnut St., reserving the entire second floor for the club.
+A fee of \$0.25 above the alley fees is charged to all attending. - MRAC member Sid Rose W9VKC is working at a FCC monitoring station in Ferndale, Michigan. - After years of lobbying by Herb Wareing W9NY, the city of Milwaukee approves \$49, 651 to begin installing 2 way radio equipment in police vehicles.
 Milwaukee is the last US city with a population of more than 500,000 to do so. - Jan.
 15-All amateurs go off the air.
-(The military has sole use of the amateur frequencies). - February 5 Signal Corps is looking for radio operators. - March 15-Marine Corps offered a qualified radio man a rank of Staff Sergeant and \$72 per month to join up. - April-Raytheon tube company is recruiting radio men for training on microwave radio defense systems.
-(Radar). - June Per ARRL suggestion, the FCC creates the War Emergency Radio Service.
-MRAC will get heavily involved with this. - "Radio City", the studios and headquarters of WTMJ radio is constructed on Capitol Dr. and Humboldt Ave. - Col. Doolittle's Raiders bomb Tokyo. - Gasoline rationing goes into effect. - U.S. wins battle at Midway Island.
+(The military has sole use of the amateur frequencies). - Signal Corps is actively looking for radio operators. - March 15-Marine Corps offered a qualified radio man a rank of Staff Sergeant and \$72 per month to join up. - April-Raytheon Tube Company is recruiting radio men for training on microwave radio defense systems (Radar). - June Per ARRL suggestion, the FCC creates the War Emergency Radio Service.
+MRAC will get heavily involved with this (see above). - "Radio City", the studios and headquarters of WTMJ radio is constructed on Capitol Dr. and Humboldt Ave in Milwaukee. - Nippon Radiotelegraph Manufacturing & Co. changes its name to Japan Radio Company Ltd (JRC). - Gasoline rationing goes into effect. - U.S. wins battle at Midway Island. - The Cubical Quad antenna is developed by Clarence Moore, chief engineer for shortwave radio station HCJB in Ecuador. - Carl Zeidler, Mayor of Milwaukee, resigns the job of Mayor to fight in World War II.
+He became an officer in the Navy Reserve and asked for a dangerous job on a ship and was assigned to man a gun battery on board the merchant ship SS La Salle.
+The ship was reported lost off the coast of South Africa on December 11.
+He was ofically presumed dead on November 7, 1944.